miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 Would you like me to implement any other part or explain any section in more detail?

 ## This Dragon...
-I mean LLM is Trained
+I mean LLM is Trained.

 ...at least until the next session at which time it's not.
 But then I just give it the ol Neo Kung Fu Download... **BAM!** Trained again.
 This is not prompt